Drew University: Theological degree programs

 Drew Theological School admitted its first students in 1867.
 Until the 1950s, the school was known as the Drew Theological Seminary, and most students sought a Bachelor of Divinity (B.Div.) degree, which was considered the standard for becoming a minister in an established church.
 Occasionally, the seminary did issue other degrees, such a Master of Arts (MA) or a Doctor of Theology (Th.D.) to students engaged in the graduate study of religion.
 Starting in 1920 women were admitted as students, and most notably Olive Winchester was issued a Doctor of Theology in 1925, and became the first female ordained minister in Great Britain.

 The school is often noted for its strong ties to Korean Methodism.
 The Rev. Henry Appenzeller, a graduate of the Theological School, became the first Christian missionary to Korea.
 He worked to establish the Korean Methodist Church, schools and universities, and he translated the Bible into Korean.
 Henry Appenzeller maintained relationships with members of the Drew community following his graduation in the year 1885.
-As a result of his work and his connection to Drew, in 2016 members of the Chungdong First Methodist Church in Seoul, South Korea, started in 1887 by Appenzeller, visited Drew and donated a bronze bust of their patron, located outside the Theological School building. the Theological School's matriculating class includes many students from South Korea.
+As a result of his work and his connection to Drew, in 2016, members of the Chungdong First Methodist Church in Seoul, South Korea, started in 1887 by Appenzeller, visited Drew and donated a bronze bust of their patron, located outside the Theological School building. the Theological School's matriculating class includes many students from South Korea.

 One of the 13 official seminaries of the United Methodist Church, the Theological School prepares those pursuing ministry in the United Methodist Church.
 The student body also includes students preparing for ministry in other Christian denominations, and those from other faith communities.

-As of 2019, the Theological School offers six different degree programs.
+In 2019, the Theological School offered six different degree programs.
+In late 2025, the school offered four Master’s programs and two Doctoral programs, as well as five certificate courses.

 In October 2018, the school launched the "Drew Social Justice Leadership Project" which allows students, partners and professors to express their thoughts, and share their experience regarding social justice issues in an accessible way.